Mimlu Sen has been in a productive partnership with Paban Das Baul for 25 years. A few reflections:

 What advice would you have for young lovers in modern India today on companionship and commitment?

-For the last seven years he’s been on his own, except for one weekend in two weeks, and half the summer holidays, when his two delicious children Aniya and Iskandar come to stay with him.
-So when he asked me at lunch yesterday why I felt that it was necessary to live as a couple, I answered that living as a couple is like a wrestling match which goes on till the very last breath.
+My son Krishna has been living alone for years now, as is usual among young Parisians.
+I’ve had several conversations with him about this.
+It’s not that I want a daughter-in-law.
+I’m an independent old granny who enjoys every minute of my liberty.
+It’s just that we all need a friend by our side, someone who will pick you up when you fall down.
+A life companion must first, and above all else, be your friend.
+For the last seven years, he’s been on his own, except for one weekend every two weeks and half the summer holidays, when his two delicious children, Aniya and Iskandar, come to stay with him.
+So, when he asked me at lunch yesterday why I felt it was necessary to live as a couple, I answered that living as a couple is like a wrestling match that goes on until the very last breath.
 It keeps you in form.
-It’s a very dynamic way of engaging with life through a crossfire which will always be a source of energy.
+It’s a very dynamic way of engaging with life through a crossfire that will always be a source of energy.
 But living alone, I said, can make you oversensitive or just not sensitive enough. |

 Featured